Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Experiments

-We add our AGENT to three recent sparse training pipelines, namely SET~\citep{mocanu2018scalable}, RigL~\citep{evci2020rigging}, BSR-Net~\citep{ozdenizci2021training} and ITOP~\citep{liu2021we}.
-SET is a broadly-used sparse training method that prunes and regrows connections by examining the magnitude of the weights.
-RigL is another popular dynamic sparse training method which uses weight and gradient magnitudes to learn the connections.
-BSR-Net is a recent sparse training method that updates connections by Bayesian sampling and also includes adversarial setups for model robustness.
-ITOP is another recent pipeline for dynamic sparse training, which uses sufficient and reliable parameter exploration to achieve in-time over-parameterization and find well-performing sparse models.
+We add our AGENT to four recent sparse training pipelines, namely SET~\citep{mocanu2018scalable}, RigL~\citep{evci2020rigging}, BSR-Net~\citep{ozdenizci2021training} and ITOP~\citep{liu2021we} (see description in Appendix~\ref{sec:sp-tr-des}).
 Detailed information about the dataset, model architectures, and other training and evaluation setups is provided below.